 Peek Pro homepage: More Bookings.
 Happier Customers.

-Peek Pro is advanced tour operator software with various features for managing bookings and operations, growing your customer base, and automating back-office tasks.
+Peek Pro is an advanced tour operator software with features for managing bookings, business operations, and growing your customer base.

 In addition to expected booking management tools (e.g., a centralised calendar, availability management, and channel management), the platform also includes marketing tools to support customer retargeting and options to sell memberships.

-Peek Pro also has a unique feature other competitors don’t offer — Peek Capital to apply for business loans, which can be especially convenient and time-saving for rapidly growing businesses.
+Peek Pro also offers a unique feature that competitors don’t — Peek Capital for business loans, which can be especially convenient and time-saving for rapidly growing businesses.

-With that, the platform typically appeals to larger teams or scaling companies.
-In addition, it advertises its product to adventure or outdoor excursion providers, like zipline, ATV, and trail riding tours.
+With that, the booking platform typically appeals to larger teams or scaling companies.
+In addition, it advertises its product to adventure or outdoor excursion providers, such as zipline, ATV, and trail-riding tours.

 Considering Peek’s target audience, it makes sense that they’d offer an inventory management module to monitor supplies for outdoor adventures.